Huexotzinco Codex: Later research

 Scholars have analyzed the codex and described what each stylized glyph means.
-On the page with the image of the banner of the Virgin Mary (shown in the illustration to this article), the decipherments indicate the costs of the banner and the goods rendered for the campaign.
-On the top left, the pot at the top of a bundle of reeds is 400 pots of liquidamber.
+On the page with the image of the banner of the Virgin Mary, the decipherments indicate the costs of the banner and the goods rendered for the campaign.
+On the top left, the pot at the top of a bundle of reeds is 400 pots of liquid amber.
 Next to it with a bundle of reeds and a divided rectangle is the depiction of "400 small [cotton] mantles to purchase food en route."
 The four reed bundles and 10 small squares depict 1,600 pairs of sandals for the warriors in Guzmán's campaign.
-The flag or banner is for the Huexotzincan lord, Don Tomé to carry, which cost "10 loeads of small mantles at 20 per load."
+The flag or banner is for the Huexotzincan lord, Don Tomé to carry, which cost "10 loads of small mantles at 20 per load."
 The three discs are "fine gold plaques used in the standard of the Madonna."
 The nine flags with the stylized feathers depict nine bundles of quetzal feathers, each containing 20 feathers at a "cost of 9 loads of 20 mantles each."
 The image of the Virgin Mary was the standard for Guzmán, "(About 16" x 16", gold leaf, One of the earliest native productions related to Catholicism.)"
 To the left of the Madonna banner are 10 bundles of 400 darts, i.e., 4,000 metal tipped darts for the campaign.
-The discs to the right of the image of the Madonna depict were the gold or silver to purchase the horse for Don Tomé, a lord of Huexotzinco.
+The discs to the right of the image of the Madonna depict were the gold or silver to purchase the horse for Don Tomé.
 On the next line down, the 10 stylized flags depict 200 loads of loincloths for the warriors.
 The 8 men on that same line are the male slaves sold to Indian merchants for the gold for the Madonna standard.
-At the bottom of the page, the three stylized flages with large rectangles at their tops are 60 leather covered chests.
+At the bottom of the page, the three stylized flags with large rectangles at their tops are 60 leather covered chests.
 There are two groups of 6 women, dressed distinctively, which are the female slaves "sold to pay for the gold for the Madonna banner."

-Although the plaintiffs were initially successful in their suit in Mexico, it was appealed to the Council of the Indies in Spain; the final outcome of the lawsuit is not known.
-Only the testimony from the plaintiffs is preserved in this collection, but nonethess the material is important historical documentation.
-The record shows [in a document uncovered in the collections of the Library of Congress] that in 1538, Charles I of Spain agreed with the judgement against the Spanish administrators and ruled that two-thirds of all tributes taken from the people of Huexotzinco be returned.

-"Until 1925, the 1531 Huejotzingo Codex was part of the private archive belonging to the descendants of Cortés (the Italian dukes of Monteleone)."
-Edward Harkness purchased the codex from a dealer, A.S.W.
-Rosenbach, and "presented it to the Library of Congress in 1928–29."